Telehealth: 2000s to present

 The advent of high-speed Internet, and the increasing adoption of ICT in traditional methods of care, spurred advances in telehealth delivery.
 Increased access to portable devices, like laptops and mobile phones, made telehealth more plausible; the industry then expanded into health promotion, prevention and education.

-In 2002, Dr. G. Byron Brooks, a former NASA surgeon and engineer who had also helped manage the UTMB Telemedicine program, co-founded Teladoc in Dallas, Texas, which was then launched in 2005 as the first national telehealth provider.
+In 2002, G. Byron Brooks, a former NASA surgeon and engineer who had also helped manage the UTMB Telemedicine program, co-founded Teladoc in Dallas, Texas, which was then launched in 2005 as the first national telehealth provider.

 In the 2010s, integration of smart home telehealth technologies, such as health and wellness devices, software, and integrated IoT, has accelerated the industry.
 Healthcare organizations are increasingly adopting the use of self-tracking and cloud-based technologies, and innovative data analytic approaches to accelerate telehealth delivery.

 In 2015, Mercy Health system opened Mercy Virtual, in Chesterfield, Missouri, the world's first medical facility dedicated solely to telemedicine.

 COVID-19

 Telehealth expanded significantly during the COVID-19 pandemic, becoming a vital means of medical communication.
 It allows doctors to return to humanizing the patient.
 It forces them to listen to what people have to say and from there make a diagnosis.
-Studies have demonstrated high trust in Telehealth expressed by patients during the COVID-19 pandemic.
+Studies have demonstrated high trust in telehealth expressed by patients during the COVID-19 pandemic.
+Among patients with Inflammatory bowel disease 4 out of 5 considered telemedicine as valuable tool for their management, and 85%) wanted to have a telemedicine service at their center.
+However, only 1 out of 4 believed that it may guarantee the same level of care as the in-person visit.
 Some researchers claim this creates an environment that encourages greater vulnerability among patients in self disclosure in the practice of narrative medicine.
 Telehealth allows for Zoom calls and video chats from across the world checking in on patients and speaking to physicians.
 Universities are now ensuring that medical students graduate with proficient telehealth communication skills.
 Experts suggest that telehealth has become a vital part of medical care; with more virtual options becoming available.
 The pandemic era also identified the "potential to significantly improve global health equity" through telehealth and other virtual care technologies.